Bulimia Nervosa - Exams and Tests

 If your doctor thinks that you may have an eating disorder, he or she

-will check you for signs of problems caused by your diet, such as malnutrition
+will check you for signs of problems caused by your diet and purging, such as malnutrition

-or starvation.
+or electrolyte imbalances.
 He or she also may ask questions about your mental well-being.

-It is common for a treatable mental health problem (such as
+It is common for another mental health problem (such as

 obsessive-compulsive disorder) to play a part in an